StanfordVL/iGibson/docs/examples_simulator.rst

 Create a simple simulated environment
 ---------------------------------------

 Here we show how to craete a simple simulated environment with one mesh and one robot.
 Use the config file in `gibsonv2/examples/configs/turtlebot_p2p_nav.yaml`.
+This example can be found at `examples/demo/simulator_example.py`.

 .. code-block:: python